Can I Wash My Cat with Just Water? Everything You Need to Know!

 Drying Your Cat

 Finally, bath time is over!
-Your cat may want to get out and run, but you’ll need to dry it off first.
+Your cat may want to get out and run, but you’ll need to dry them off first.
 Towels are the best way to dry off cats, as most cats do not like the sound of a hairdryer.
-Plus, hairdryers can be too hot for cats, so if you do use one, make sure to use it on a lower, cooler setting.
+Plus, hair dryers can be too hot for cats, so if you do use one, make sure to use it on a lower, cooler setting and keep a safe distance from their skin.

 After the Bath

-Once your cat is clean and dry, be sure to take time to recognize how brave it’s been.
-Give it lots of treats, praise, and affection for all its effort.
+Once your cat is clean and dry, be sure to take time to recognize how brave they’ve been.
+Give them lots of treats, praise, and affection.
 Positively reinforcing bath time can also help to make the next bath time a less harrowing experience.
-If your cat trusts that there will be rewards after the bath, it may begin to associate bath time with the experience after rather than the scariness of the water.
+If your cat trusts that there will be rewards during and after the bath, they may begin to associate bath time with the experience after rather than the scariness of the water.

 Many people say that cats and water do not mix, and perhaps that is true to some extent.
 However, bathing your cat in water is necessary from time to time.
 Helping your cat grow accustomed to bath time is the best way to make the entire process smoother.
 Your cat may never entirely love water or bath time, but it can learn to be patient and accept the temporary discomfort if there are rewards involved at the end.